microsoft/AzureOpenAI-with-APIM/README.md

 ```

 #### .net

 You will most likely be using Visual Studio 202x to run this and you know what you are doing.

+> [!NOTE]
+>
+> Modify the "ChatMessage" lines for the system role and the user role to support your development and testing.

 ```c#
 // Note: The Azure OpenAI client library for .NET is in preview.